Skip to content

 1. Select Create token (this requires the Portal administrator access level).

 2. Fill in a label describing the use of the token.
-This will allow you to revoke access later.
+This allows you to revoke access later.

-3. Save the password, you will not get access to it again!
+3. Save the password, you aren't able to access it again.

 Save the authentication token in auth.json to avoid re-typing it

-Composer will ask whether you want to save the token every time you perform an update.
+Composer asks whether you want to save the token every time you perform an update.
 If you prefer, you can decline and create an auth.json file globally in COMPOSER_HOME directory for machine-wide use:

 1